Welcome To Service Dog Laws Vermont

 An assistance animal is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or that provides emotional support that alleviates one or more identified effects of a person’s disability.
 An assistance animal is not a pet.U.S.
 Department of Housing and Urban Development

-The purpose for an accommodation of an assistance animal in the housing arena is to “afford the individual an equal opportunity to use and enjoy a dwelling or to participate in the housing service or program.”
+The purpose of an accommodation of an assistance animal in the housing arena is to “afford the individual an equal opportunity to use and enjoy a dwelling or to participate in the housing service or program.”

 A person only needs to show: